uriegel/Gtk4DotNet/README.md

 # Gtk4DotNet
-A C# wrapper for GTK4 (.NET 8).
-You can create programs using the GTK4 UI system as a .NET 8.
+C# .NET 8 bindings for GTK4.
+You can create programs using the GTK4 UI system as a .NET 8 app.

+In the following tutorial are (almost) all examples from the original [GTK4 documentation](https://docs.gtk.org/gtk4/getting_started.html) as well as from the [GUI development with Rust and GTK 4](https://gtk-rs.org/gtk4-rs/git/book/), all ported to C#.
+There is a Test project.
+In the terminal window, you can choose a certain example to run.

 Gtk4DotNet uses a functional declarative approach to GTK4 similar to REACT or Kotlin Compose: